Moerill/Emojule/README.md

 This module adds Emoji/Emoticon/Smiley support to chat and most text based editors in FVTT.
 It also provides suggestions for emojis in chat.
 Just start your emoji using ``:`` and suggestions will appear!
 (Suggestions is only available for chat.)
 The emojis are encoded similar to most modern apps, like Discord, using ':keyword:', e.g. ':smile:'.
 Use the settings menu to add your own custom emojis!
+## Maintenance Mode
+This repository is no longer receiving active attention.
+In my opinion this module is complete and stable, and i'll be focusing my efforts on other modules/stuff.
+PR's are welcome and i'll try to investigate bugs and keep this module up to date with Foundry, when i find the time to do so.
+That said, feel free to keep suggesting features, if i find something interesting i may end up implementing it.

 ## Atribution
 Powered by ![Twemoji - Twitter Emoji](https://github.com/twitter/twemoji).